pikepdf/pikepdf/docs/tutorial.rst

 .. ipython::

-    In [1]: page1.MediaBox      # preferred notation for required names
+    In [1]: page1.MediaBox      # preferred notation for standard PDF names

     In [1]: page1['/MediaBox']  # also works

-By convention, pikepdf uses attribute notation for standard names, and item notation for names that are set by PDF developers.
-For example, the images belong to a page always appear at ``page.Resources.XObject`` but the name of images is set by the PDF creator:
+By convention, pikepdf uses attribute notation for standard names (the names that are normally part of a dictionary, according to the PDF Reference Manual), and item notation for names that may not always appear.
+For example, the images belong to a page always appear at ``page.Resources.XObject`` but the name of images is arbitrarily chosen by whatever software generates the PDF (``/Im0``, in this case).
+(Whenever expressed as strings, names begin with ``/``.)

 .. ipython::
     :verbatim: